hashicorp/terraform-provider-azurerm/website/docs/r/mssql_server_transparent_data_encryption.html.markdown

 Manages the transparent data encryption configuration for a MSSQL Server

 ~> **NOTE:** Once transparent data encryption is enabled on a MS SQL instance, it is not possible to remove TDE.
 You will be able to switch between 'ServiceManaged' and 'CustomerManaged' keys, but will not be able to remove encryption.
+For safety when this resource is deleted, the TDE mode will automatically be set to 'ServiceManaged'.
 See `key_vault_uri` for more information on how to specify the key types.

 ~> **Note:** See [documentation](https://docs.microsoft.com/en-us/azure/azure-sql/database/transparent-data-encryption-byok-overview) for important information on how handle lifecycle management of the keys to prevent data lockout.